-It will be up to the individual buyer to decide how much they are willing to offer for the property.
-You will need to decide whether to make a low offer, or offer your best price up front or start off with a low offer.
+It will be up to the individual buyer to decide how much they are prepared to offer for the property.
+They will need to decide whether to offer their best price up front or start off with a low offer.

-It is possible that another offer of a higher amount will be accepted without giving you the opportunity to negotiate with the vendor or their agent.
-Some vendors may not be willing to negotiate on the price at all.
+It’s possible that the vendor will accept a higher offer without giving other buyers the opportunity to negotiate with them or their agent.
+In some cases the vendor will not negotiate on the price at all.

-All offers and counter offers must be made in writing and signed by you.
-The agent is legally obliged to pass all offers on to the vendor as soon as possible, usually within 48 hours.
+All offers and counter offers must be made in writing and signed by the buyer.
+The agent must pass all offers on to the vendor as soon as possible, usually within 48 hours.

-When making an offer you may be asked to pay a holding deposit of up $100.
-This is kept in trust by the agent and will be returned to you if your offer is not accepted.
+When making an offer the buyer can be asked to pay a holding deposit of up to $100.
+This is kept in trust by the agent and will be returned if the offer is not accepted.

-Offers are not legally binding.
-The vendor and buyer must both sign a contract of sale document before the offer becomes legally binding. .
-You may make an offer in the form of a contract of sale.
-If you do, it is a good idea to add a clause stating that the offer will become invalid if the vendor doesn't sign the contract of sale by a certain date.
+Offers are not legally binding until the vendor and buyer sign a contract of sale.
+The buyer can make an offer in the form of a contract of sale.
+A condition can be added to the contract – eg the offer will be withdrawn if the vendor doesn't sign the contract of sale by a certain date.
 The contract of sale will become legally binding once it is signed by the vendor.

 Contract of sale and cooling off

-Some buyers may make a contract of sale subject to certain conditions - eg getting satisfactory approval of finance, receiving a satisfactory building inspection report.
-If you do want the contract to be subject to conditions it is a good idea to speak to a solicitor or conveyancer about the wording.
-If these conditions are not met - eg finance has been declined, then the contract of sale is cancelled.
+A buyer can make a contract of sale subject to certain conditions - eg receiving a satisfactory building inspection report.
+Make sure the condition is specific and clear – speak to a solicitor or conveyancer about the wording.
+If the condition is not met - eg building inspection unsatisfactory, then the contract of sale is cancelled.

 The buyer is entitled to a cooling off period of two business days.
 This starts when the vendor's statement was received or from the date the contract of sale was signed, whichever is later.

-This will give you an opportunity to withdraw from the sale without legal repercussions, although the holding deposit paid when making an offer may be kept by the vendor.
+This will give the buyer an opportunity to withdraw from the sale without being held legally responsible.
+However, the holding deposit paid when the offer was made can be kept by the vendor.

-To withdraw from the contract of sale you must complete and sign a cooling-off notice and deliver this to the vendor or vendor's agent by either:
+A buyer can withdraw from a contract of sale by completing and signing a cooling-off notice.
+This must be delivered to the vendor or vendor's agent by:

 - registered post